 The last time I saw him, he didn´t realize I was in the room, trying to talk to him.

-When he had died, his upset father decided that no homosexuals were allowed to come to the funeral that would be held in a secret place, and no flowers were allowed that could indicate what he had died from, like from organisations dealing with HIV/AIDS.
+When he had died, his upset father decided that no homosexuals were allowed to come to the funeral that would be held in a secret place, and no flowers were allowed that could indicate what he had died from, as from organisations dealing with HIV/AIDS.
 Strict orders.

 His father died not long after Mats, and his mother some 7 years after that.
 They are now buried together.